hertzana/AirBnB/README.md

 # AirBnB

 Used XGBoost to predict price of AirBnB listing, using training data with 74K+ data points.
-Collaborated with Galen Smith and Nathan Hearnsberger.
+Collaborated with Galen Smith and Nathan Hearnsberger (Deloitte colleagues).

 Engineered the following features to increase accuracy of prediction:
 1. Bag of Words NLP to extract key words from listing descriptions